Lendy Ltd is registered at Companies House.

 The Lendy platform allows our investors to pool together their funds in order to finance development projects and property purchases.
 We ensure this process is fast, simple and efficient, and delivers a gross annual return of up to 12%, before tax, with all proposals fully assessed by our experienced credit committee before being made available for investment.

 Lending is always secured with a legal charge and our loan amounts do not exceed 70 per cent of the Open Market Value, as confirmed by an independent Chartered Surveyor.
-This means that in the event of a loan becoming non-perfoming there is sufficient equity to allow loan funds to be recouped during a sale.
+This means that in the event of a loan becoming non-performing there should be sufficient equity to allow loan funds to be recouped during a sale.

-The platform has grown dramatically and now employs 25 people and has 22,100 registered users.
-Between them, they have invested £420,278,477, and earned a total of £44,253,818 in interest on loans to help build, buy and restore thousands of properties across the length and breadth of the UK.
+The platform has grown dramatically, we now have over 20,000 registered users.
+Between them, they have invested £428,541,347, and earned a total of £47,762,664 in interest on loans to help build, buy and restore thousands of properties across the length and breadth of the UK.

 Our USP for borrowers is our business model, which allows us considerably more flexibility than standard banks and bridging lenders, enabling us to make quick decisions and deliver funds very quickly.

 Lendy was launched in 2012 by two young entrepreneurs who believed that property investing and borrowing should be easier, and more accessible and rewarding.